tomasvanoyen/dischargeVirtualSensor/README.md

 2/ both packages are still quite under construction

 3/ code depends on pyproj (as non-usual package).
-Ohter packages are a.o. pandas, Tkinter, datetime
+Other packages are a.o. pandas, Tkinter, datetime